mobile phone displaying social media icons

 • Ask and you shall receive!
 Asking your feeds to engage with you is part of being an active online advocate.
 Directly asking your friends to share an event, or sharing your story and asking folks to comment with theirs, is a great way to get people to engage.

-• Post or share native video (aka uploaded directly to FB and not shared as a link to YouTube, for example) or FB Live video.
+• Post or share native video (aka uploaded directly to Facebook and not shared as a link to YouTube, for example) or stream your video live.
 Currently, Facebook’s algorithm values native video content over all others.

 Twitter